Who is the Top Investor In Amcor plc (AMCR)?

 The top institutional shareholder in the company is Blackrock Inc. with over 107.75 million shares valued at $1.27 billion.
 The investor’s holdings represent 6.90% of the AMCR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is State Street Corporation with 84.26 million shares valued at $991.75 million to account for 5.39% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 55.3 million shares representing 3.54% and valued at over $650.92 million, while Geode Capital Management, LLC holds 1.64% of the shares totaling 25.64 million with a market value of $301.74 million.

-Amcor plc (NYSE: AMCR) is 0.25% higher on its value in year-to-date trading and has touched a low of $7.38 and a high of $12.40 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The AMCR stock was last observed hovering at around $11.78 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $12.59 for the next 12 months.
-It is also 19.89% off the consensus price target high of $14.73 offered by 16 analysts, but current levels are -3.24% lower than the price target low of $11.43 for the same period.
+Amcor plc (NYSE: AMCR) is -0.93% lower on its value in year-to-date trading and has touched a low of $7.76 and a high of $12.40 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The AMCR stock was last observed hovering at around $11.68 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $12.59 for the next 12 months.
+It is also 20.84% off the consensus price target high of $14.73 offered by 16 analysts, but current levels are -2.01% lower than the price target low of $11.43 for the same period.

 Amcor plc (AMCR) Analyst Forecasts